fdemir/checkout-journey/README.md

 # Checkout Journey

 This project aims to simulate a checkout system.
 It uses event-driven architecture to simulate the checkout process.
-Event sourcing is used to store the state of the checkout system.
+Event sourcing is used to store the state of the checkout system. ss
 It consist of these technologies:

 - Kafka